m0hammad2Z/m0hammad2Z/README.md

 ## About me

 Greetings, I’m Mohammad Al-Zaro, a full stack web developer trainee at [Orange], a prominent telecommunications company in Jordan 🕸️.
 I’m also a game developer who creates immersive and engaging experiences 🎮.
-In my spare time, I produce videos for my YouTube channel, where I share my insights and tips on various games 📹.
-I invite you to explore my work and connect with me.
+In my spare time, I produce videos for my YouTube channel.

 ## Things I am passionate about